-Leleu & Associates has extensive experience in working with foreign-based start-up founders that want to open and establish offices in the United States.
+We have worked with foreign-based start-up founders who want to open and establish offices in the United States.
 We help companies devise strategies to keep their founders, investors, and employees in the U.S.

 Entrepreneurs face unique immigration challenges that require creativity, agility, and innovative solutions.
 Our attorneys and immigration professionals rise to these challenges every day; we have successfully assisted entrepreneurs in planning and facilitating the inbound immigration of a company’s shareholders, executives, and key employees to the United States.

-The E-2 visa is probably the most popular visa for entrepreneurs because it does not require an investment of a minimum amount.
+The E-2 visa is the most popular visa for entrepreneurs because it does not require an investment of a minimum amount.
 The E-2 visa is available to treaty investors, i.e., investors from a country with which the United States maintains a treaty of commerce and navigation.
 A list of countries eligible for the E-2 visa is available here.
 We can advise you on setting up the right type of business and corporate structure to obtain an E-2 visa.
-We have the know-how and are adept at navigating the difficulties to enable you to become a treaty investor.
+We have the know-how to navigate any difficulties that may arise to prevent you from becoming a treaty investor.